 Step 4: Connect the Ground Wire

-Check if your trailer wiring harness came with an attached plug.
+Check if your trailer wiring harness comes with an attached plug.
 It would help if you connected the white ground wire to the trailer connector.
 Then you don’t need to do any wiring at the coupler.

-Be sure to leave enough wire at the connector to reach the trailer plug.
+Leave enough wire at the connector to reach the trailer plug.
 Also, allow enough slack in the wire to accommodate the turning radius of the trailer.

 Installing the Lights